SachsLab/OpenMER/README.md

 * Choose the COM port the depth digitizer is connected to then click Open.
     * Choosing the wrong serial port may cause the application to hang.
 Force close then try again.
 If you are using the batch file to launch then this might mean closing all of the GUI applications and running the batch file again.
+    * You can probably identify the correct COM port in Windows Control Panel >Device Manager > Serial & LPT devices.
 * By default, it will automatically stream the depth to both LSL and to the NSP (added to the .nev datafile as comments).
 You can change this behaviour by unchecking the boxes.
 * If, like us, the depth readout isn't the same as your distance to target, then add an offset.
     * For example, when using a StarDrive with NexFrame, and distance to target it 85.3 mm, and the StarDrive places the microelectrodes 60 mm toward target when the drive reads depth=0, the remaining distance to target is 25.3 mm, so we add an offset of `-25.3`.
 As the drive descends the microelectrodes, and the depth reading increases, the reported distance to target approaches 0 until passes the target then reports positive values.